gerrit-coder/plugins_coder-workspace/README.md

 - "Delete Coder Workspace" action
 - Single workspace management (no history tracking)
 - Exact-name creation mode via `strictName` (enforce precise names from `workspaceNameTemplate`, no suffixing)
+- Cross-browser authentication helpers to avoid login redirects when Coder and Gerrit are in different browsers

 ## Configure